Dmitry-Borodkin/voidc/doc/tutorial.md

 Void's source text is a sequence of so-called "units".
 In example above you can see two of them: the first with `v_import`, and the second with `printf`.
-Each unit (usually) is enclosed in (*magic*) curly braces and can be seen as a function's body in the syntax similiar to "C".
+Each unit is (usually) enclosed in (*magic*) curly braces and can be thought of as a function body in a "C"-like syntax.

 Units are processed by the `voidc` compiler sequentially, one by one.
 For each unit, the following operations are performed, in order: